‘Martech’ is still an unknown concept for many

 There are 4 key areas to take your digitalisation to the next level.

-How does marketing managers work with technology & system support?
+How do marketing managers work with technology & system support?

 According to studies from Boston Consulting Group, within marketing and sales, a clear digital transformation strategy creates the greatest and fastest impact on corporate results.